 It can sometimes be difficult to determine whether a faulty auto part contributed to an accident.
 When a car accident results in serious injuries or death, it is important to hire a law firm that has the expertise necessary to determine whether a product defect may have contributed to the collision or to the injuries sustained.
-The attorneys at Hall Law are regularly asked to evaluate motor vehicle collision cases to determine whether a defect may have contributed to the crash or injury.
+The Minneapolis personal injury attorneys at Hall Law are regularly asked to evaluate motor vehicle collision cases to determine whether a defect may have contributed to the crash or injury.
 In those cases involving an actual automotive defect, we have the resources to help hold the manufacturer responsible and put the injured party in a much better place.

 The types of defects affecting automobiles are wide-ranging and can include:

 Steering System Malfunctions